garagehive/garagehive.github.io/docs/garagehive-jobsheet-complete-notification.md

 ---
 layout: docs
-title: DRAFT* - How to Set Up Jobsheet Complete Notification
+title: How to Set Up Jobsheet Complete Notification
 ---

 <a name="top"></a>

-# We are still working on this article!
-We are currently reviewing this article before it is published, check back later.

 # How to Set Up Jobsheet Complete Notification
 The **Jobsheet Complete Notification** is sent to the customer when the **Jobsheet Complete** slider is enabled within the Jobsheet, provided the setup is available in the system.
 To setup the Jobsheet Complete Notification: